krmaxwell/coding-entertainment/presentation-notes.markdown

   - Motivation: because hacking is fun and you want to do your root dance
   - Overview
 - Capture the Flag
-  - Red Team vs Jeopardy (and variations)
+  - Red Team vs Jeopardy (and variations like "Hackenger Hunt")
   - Online vs offline: hint, there are plenty you can do without travel
   - Relevant skills: webapp, shellcode, OSINT, reverse engineering, etc.
 - Games